International arrest warrant issued for Putin over war crimes in Ukraine | CBC News

 Andriy Yermak, chief of the presidential staff, said that issuing the warrant was "only the beginning."

-The ICC said that its pre-trial chamber found there were "reasonable grounds to believe that each suspect bears responsibility for the war crime of unlawful deportation of population and that of unlawful transfer of population from occupied areas of Ukraine to the Russian Federation, in prejudice of Ukrainian children."
+The ICC said that its pre-trial chamber found "reasonable grounds to believe" Putin and Lvova-Belova are responsible for "the war crime of unlawful deportation … in prejudice of Ukrainian children."

-The court statement said that "there are reasonable grounds to believe that Mr. Putin bears individual criminal responsibility" for the child abductions "for having committed the acts directly, jointly with others and/or through others (and) for his failure to exercise control properly over civilian and military subordinates who committed the acts."

 On Thursday, a UN-backed inquiry cited Russian attacks against civilians in Ukraine, including systematic torture and killing in occupied regions, among potential issues that amount to war crimes and possibly crimes against humanity.